Back to Projects

 React

 After building a to-do list app with React (here is an article I wrote about it), I was eager to keep building and learning new things.
+Over the years I've tinkered quite a few times with some of the compound interest calculators you can find online, so I thought building my own version would be a cool project to work on.

 https://sergioasenjo-compoundinterestcalculat.netlify.app